FantasyNitroGEN/visallo/docs/extension-points/front-end/graphSelector/index.md

 Graph Selector Plugin
 =====================

 Plugin to add custom node selection menu items.
-Graph provides Select All, None, and Invert by default.
+Graph provides select all, none, and invert by default.

 To register a selector: